jo-dev123/Tunga_Techjobs_Task/Terminal_Fundamentals/Working_with_Files_and_Folders/Working_with_Files_and_Folders.md

 10. When using `cp -r` what is the `-r` called?
 What does it do?
 11. Delete the original `questions` folder and the copy.

+ _The steps for the process are shown in the next page and the answer for question for Question 2b and 10 are listed after the process_

 ![Picture of the above Task](pics.png)

+2b. **Try renaming the file to `rename.txt` using the `mv` command.
+What does this tell you about the command?**

+_I noticed that using the mv command could rename a folder especially when in the same directory_

+10b. **When using `cp -r` what is the `-r` called?
+What does it do?**

+_cp command represent copy, when followed by -r (cp -r), where -r is a flag precisely called a “recursive flag”, it is used to copy an entire folder._